home-assistant/home-assistant.io/source/more-info/unsupported/os_agent.markdown

 ## The issue

-OS-Agent is how the Supervisor does handle additional tasks on the host, without this, multiple things that the Supervisor needs to do will fail.
+OS-Agent is how the Supervisor handles additional tasks on the host, without it, the Supervisor won't be able to fulfill their tasks and responsibilities.

 ## The solution

-Home Assistant Operating-System have this preinstall since Vesion 6.0 - you need maybe reboot your system.
+Home Assistant Operating-System has had this preinstalled since version 6.0 - you need maybe reboot your system.

 If the OS-Agent daemon is not running, start it.
 If the [OS-Agent is not installed](https://github.com/home-assistant/os-agent), you need install it.